PAWA-cl/goradbot/README.md

 # Requirements

 For the current implementation, you need to install `ffmpeg`.
+This is used for the mp3 conversion to dca.

 ## For developing

-If you want to test it in your workspace, then you need to install the following go packages:
+If you want to test it in your workspace, then you also need to install the following go packages:

     go get -u github.com/bwmarrin/discordgo
     go get -u github.com/ghodss/yaml